 I am so mean! 🙂

-My favorite in-ear monitors
+My favorite in-ear Headphones for drummers

-First I'll show you my favorite in-ear monitors - the Shure SE215 - so that I can explain why I really like them and which features are important (to me) and should be considered when buying a pair of iem headphones.
+First I'll show you my favorite in-ear headphones - the Shure SE215 - so that I can explain why I really like them and which features are important (to me) and should be considered when buying a pair of iem headphones.

 And you will never guess my favorite budget iem headphone solution anyone should have!